 Hellebores are all the rage in late winter.
 As they bloom in late winter or early spring they are often called a Christmas Rose or an Easter Rose (depending on when they bloom).
 The winter jewels apricot blush hellebore has a gorgeous peachy-apricot shade with dark rose speckling and edges.
 These large flowers are 3 to 4 inches in width and last for weeks.
 Plant these in a sunny garden for the best blooms.

 Thank you to Monrovia for helping me curate the plants for this list!
-This post was not sponsored but I do love Monrovia’s plants and love to share outstanding varieties for varying garden needs in plant lists.
+This post was not sponsored but I do love Monrovia’s plants.
 You might also like: